kubernetes/enhancements/keps/sig-node/4381-dra-structured-parameters/README.md

     // Must be a DNS subdomain and should end with a DNS domain owned by the
     // vendor of the driver.
     DriverName string

-    // Config contains all the configuration parameters that apply to the request
-    // and that were meant for the driver which handles these devices.
-    // They get collected during the allocation and stored here
-    // to ensure that they remain available while the claim is allocated.
-    //
-    // Entries are list in the same order as in class.config and claim.config,
-    // with class.config entries first.
-    //
-    // +optional
-    Config []DeviceConfiguration

     // RequestName identifies the request in the claim which caused this
     // device to be allocated.
 If a request was satisfied by multiple